Floer trajectories and stabilizing divisors: Transversality and compactness

-Suppose $C$ has a spherical component on which $u$ is non-constant.
-After forgetting all but one marking on maximal ghost components (see Remark \ref{uncrowd}) we obtain a configuration in an uncrowded stratum $\M_{\Gamma'}(\ul{L},D)$ of negative expected dimension, a contradiction.
-Hence all spherical components of $C$ are ghost components.
-Suppose that $\hat{C}_v$ is a maximal ghost component of $C$.
-Necessarily, $\hat{C}_i$ contains at least two markings which are limits of markings on $C_\nu$.
-By invariance of local intersection degree, the node at which $\hat{C}_i$ attaches a strip component has intersection degree at least two with the divisor.
-Such a configuration lies in a stratum with negative expected dimension, a contradiction. \end{proof}
+It remains to check that the limiting configuration is uncrowded.
+Suppose $C$ has a spherical component.
+After forgetting all but one marking on maximal ghost components (see Remark \ref{uncrowd}) we obtain by pull-back under the forgetful map and the (Ghost-marking-independent) axiom a configuration in an uncrowded stratum $\M_{\Gamma'}(\ul{L},D)$ of negative expected dimension.
+This contradicts the transversality assumption for uncrowded combinatorial types.
+Hence all components of $C$ are disks.
+But there are no disk ghost components, since the divisor is disjoint from the Lagrangian. \end{proof}